Skip to main content

 SDG 4 Education Indicators • Education Data

-Our education data is sourced from the UNESCO Institute for Statistics SDG 4 Education Database.
+The education data is sourced from the UNESCO Institute for Statistics SDG 4 Education Database.
 This includes literacy rates, school enrollment, completion rates, teacher quality metrics, educational attainment, and government spending on education for countries worldwide from 1970 to 2025.

 Visit UNESCO Institute for Statistics